1.3a: Grids.

 gp.set_custom_grid(grid, np.array([[1, 2, 3], [4, 5, 6], [7, 8, 9]]))

-Again set_any_grid will create a grid and activate it.
-So now the compose object will contain values:
+Again, set_any_grid will create a grid and activate it.
+So now the composed object will contain values:

-and since it is active, will be added to the grid.values stack:
+And since it is active, it will be added to the grid.values stack:

 We can still recover those values with get_grid or by getting the slicing args: